mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-* Once the table was created, I executed these statements in MySQL to `transfer` all the data into the new table:
+* With the table structure created, these statements in MySQL would `transfer` all the data from the existing tables into the new empty table:

 <br>